ShahFH/ShahFH/README.md

 Hey there!
 I'm Shah Faisal, an experienced Developer with a passion for Web design and Development, problem-solving, and a deep understanding of software development principles.
 I specialize in managing and executing software projects.<br>Check out my <a href="https://shahblogg.netlify.app/">Blog 📒<a/> and
- <a href="https://shahfaisalh.netlify.app/">My Portfolio <a/> . also check out my recent project <a href="https://yx7x46cv1oxwlldn.vercel.app/">viral linkedin post ai <a/>
+ <a href="https://shahfaisalh.netlify.app/">My Portfolio <a/> . also check out my recent project.

 ##  Tech stack💼